SysKitTeam/docs-point/docs/point-collaborators/workspace-review/shadow-users-step.md

 * **Remove Access (9)** action
   * Clicking this action removes the user's access to the workspace

-**Selecting more than one workspace** lets you perform these two actions on multiple users at once.
+**Selecting more than one user** lets you perform these two actions on multiple users at once.

 ![Workspace Review - Blocked Shadow Users Step](../../../static/img/workspace-review-shadow-users-step-blocked-section.png)